weiyanminoo/tp/docs/UserGuide.md

 EasyWeds is a **desktop app designed for freelance wedding planners juggling multiple weddings**.
 You can use EasyWeds to streamline planning by centralising vendor and client information and keeping every wedding detail organised.
 If you are adept at typing, EasyWeds empowers you to swiftly access and update your planning data.

-Here are  EasyWed's main features:
+Here are  EasyWeds' main features:
 #### Enhanced Contact Management
 <box type="success" seamless>
   Contact Tracking: Add phone numbers, emails, addresses, and roles
 </box>
 <box type="success" seamless>
-  Contact Linking: Tag your Clients and your Vendors to Wedding events
+  Contact Linking: Tag your clients and your vendors to wedding events
 </box>
 <box type="success" seamless>
   Advanced Filters: Filter by name or role